-It is a good idea to make a request of the focus person during a performance review.
-A request is different from a demand in that the other person can say no. (And if they say no, it is because they are saying yes to another need of theirs.)
+It is a good idea to make a request for the focus person during performance reviews.
+Requests are differents from demands, in that the other person can say no. (And if they say no, it is because they are saying yes to another need of theirs.)
 A request has to be doable and specific.
 The chances of the other person saying yes to a request are higher when you reveal your own heart before you make the request.

 - Share the need of yours that is not met or that you are trying to meet.